 Like most who are drawn to monastic life, I appreciate structure and organization.
 I think polytheists need a great deal more of it in our modern religious movement if we want to grow sustainable religions rather than fractious spiritual subcultures.
-I’d like us to have not just monasteries, convents, abbeys, hermitages, hofs, chapels, and temples, but theological seminaries, professional clergy, midwives, hospital chaplains, death doulas, funeral directors, libraries, endowments, foundations, stipends, higher education scholarships, retreat centers, and retirement homes.
+I’d like us to have not just monasteries, convents, abbeys, hermitages, hofs, chapels, and temples, but theological seminaries, professional clergy, midwives, hospital chaplains, funeral directors, libraries, endowments, foundations, stipends, higher education scholarships, retreat centers, and retirement homes.

 With that in mind, I gathered this list of resources to help other would-be monastics connect with one another.
 I put it together because there was nothing like this out there, and it is much needed.
 So many of us spent years thinking we were the only ones who were drawn to monasticism.
 Hopefully, if we do our work well, the next generations of aspiring monks and nuns will have an easier time of it than we have.

 This list is for those interested in exploring monasticism from polytheist, Druid, Pagan, Heathen, and animist perspectives.
 This list is not intended to be comprehensive or definitive, and is in no particular order.
 Please get in touch at shrine.of.skadi at gmail dot com if you know of resources that are not on this list, but ought to be!

 The original Pagan and Polytheist Monasticism Discussion Group on Facebook, founded in September 2016 by Merri-Todd Webster, was switched to secret in January 2018.
 It’s still active, and I’m happy to refer people there, but I stepped down as an admin so I’m no longer handling membership requests myself.
 I’ll update this page when I have further news for people interested in joining.

 From the original group description: